1 in 3 children in Baltimore are food insecure—and it's been decades since the urban gardening taskforce was defunded.

 We launched our 40-hour curriculum and taught 5 weekly sessions, which impacted over 200 students.

-Seedling also joined the Social Innovation Lab cohort!
-We connect with other growing ventures and expand our goals and mission.
+Seedling also joined the Social Innovation Lab cohort.
+We connected with other growing ventures and updated our misson.

 Seedling has continued to grow since.
-We've connected with food security-related gardens, volunteer organizations, and nonprofits.
-Our curriculum is continuously being expanded and strengthened.
+We've connected with community gardens, local businesses, community-based organizations, and public schools to hold educational workshops and expand our program locations.